 Click here to learn more about my favorite healthy resources and products!

-Tips for Making Shrimp Zucchini Noodles
+Tips for Making Shrimp Zucchini Pasta

 - Prep beforehand: Have everything prepped before you start cooking.
 This recipe cooks FAST, so there’s no time to prep ingredients as you go along.
 Having all your ingredients ready to go before you put anything in the pan will also help to ensure that nothing overcooks, because you want the shrimp to be succulent and juicy.
 Over-cooked shrimp is tough, rubbery, and not very pleasant to eat.